markjamesm/BaseballSharp/Documentation.md

 using MLBSharp;
 ```

 Currently, the [MlbApi class](https://github.com/markjamesm/MLB-Sharp/blob/master/MLBSharp/MlbApi.cs) contains the endpoint functionality.

-You can see examples of how you can use the endpoint functions in the MLBSharpCli [Program.cs file](https://github.com/markjamesm/MLB-Sharp/blob/master/MLBSharpCli/Program.cs).
+You can see examples of how to use the endpoint functions in the MLBSharpCli [Program.cs file](https://github.com/markjamesm/MLB-Sharp/blob/master/MLBSharpCli/Program.cs).

 ## Endpoints